 The rareEarth Leadership Institute is being developed to mentor future business and community leaders on the importance of social and environmental responsibility and the powerful positive change it can bring to our communities.
 Promising youth in each rareEarth neighbourhood will be identified annually to participate in leadership retreats that are designed to inspire and drive change in local schools, neighbourhoods and communities.

-Black Rock Oceanfront Resort's 132 oceanfront suits were sold by rareEarth in a one day sales event.
+Black Rock Oceanfront Resort's 132 oceanfront suites were sold by rareEarth in a one day sales event.
 Black Rock is now ranked in the top 10 resorts in Canada by Condé Nast.

 The rareEarth Leadership Institute will be seeking to partner with rareEarth communities such as Black Rock, to host the annual leadership retreats.